-Neonatal acne (also called baby acne) is when a newborn gets small red or white bumps on the face, neck, upper back or scalp.
-The bumps go away within a few months.
-Usually, the baby doesn't need medical treatment.
+Baby acne (also called neonatal acne) is when a newborn gets small red or white bumps on the face, neck, upper back or scalp.
+The bumps show up in the first month of life.
+They usually go away on their own within a few months.

 Your baby:

 What is the treatment for baby acne?
 Because baby acne goes away on its own, treatment isn't needed in most cases.
-Sometimes, doctors prescribe a medicated cream or ointment.
+Sometimes, healthcare providers prescribe a medicated cream or ointment.

 What causes baby acne?
 The exact cause of baby acne isn't known.
-It may be related to the mother's or baby's hormones (chemical messengers) or to a yeast that lives on the skin.
+It may be related to the mother's or baby's hormones (chemical messengers) or to a yeast (type of germ) that lives on the skin.

 Does baby acne make it more likely that my baby will have acne as a teen or adult?
 No. Having baby acne doesn't make a child more likely to have acne later in life.